proplot-dev/proplot/docs/why.rst

 Solution
 --------

-ProPlot makes it easier to work with multiple subplots and create clear, concise figures.
+Proplot makes it easier to work with multiple subplots and create clear, concise figures.

 * Axis tick labels and axis labels are automatically